Bianchi type-I transit cosmological models with time dependent gravitational and cosmological constants - reexamined: Results and discussion

 Using Eq. (\ref{eq34}) into (\ref{eq23}), the gravitational constant is obtained as

-From Eq. (\ref{eq49}), we observe that $G$ is an increasing function of time i.e., $G \to 0$ as $t \to 0$ whereas for $t \to \infty$, $G \to \infty$.
-This nature of variation of $G$ with cosmic time is shown in Figure $3$ for three values of $n = 0.25, 0.50$ and $0.75$.
-When the universe is required to have expanded from a finite minimum volume, the critical density assumption and conservation of energy-momentum tensor dictate that $G$ increases in a perpetually expanding universe (Abdel-Rahaman 1990).
-In most variable G cosmologies (Weinberg 1972; Norman 1986), G is a decreasing function of time.
-But the possibility of an increasing $G$ has also been suggested by several authors (Pradhan et al. 2007; Singh et al. 2008; Singh and Kale 2009; Singh et al. 1998).
-An appealing feature of this modification in $G$ is that it leaves the form of Einstein's equations formally unchanged by allowing the variation of $G$ to be accompanied by a change in $\Lambda$ and enables us to solve many cosmological problems such as the cosmological constant problem, inflationary scenario etc. (Sistero 2000). \\
+From Eq. (\ref{eq49}), we observe that $G \to 0$ as $t \to 0$ whereas for $t \to \infty$, $G \to \infty$ which shows that $G$ is an increasing function of time.
+This nature of variation of $G$ with cosmic time is shown in Fig. $3$ for three values of $n = 0.25, 0.50$ and $0.75$.
+Abdel-Rahaman \cite{ref60} has investigated cosmological models in which $G$ increases in a constantly expanding universe.
+Some authors \cite{ref61,ref62} found in their study that G is decreasing function of time whereas an increasing $G$ has also been reported [36, 37, 63].
+This alteration in $G$ leaves the form of Einstein's equations formally intact by allowing the variation of $G$ to be accompanied by a change in $\Lambda$ and enables to solve the cosmological constant problem, inflationary scenario etc. \cite{ref64}. \\

 Using Eqs. (\ref{eq24}), (\ref{eq39}) and (\ref{eq40}) and solving the field Eqs. (\ref{eq9})$-$(\ref{eq12}), we get the expressions for energy density, pressure and cosmological constant for universe (\ref{eq41}) as